malept/cross-spawn-windows-exe/README.md

 extension, [`cross-spawn`](https://npm.im/cross-spawn)) to execute Windows executables regardless of platform.

-For all platforms, Node 10 or above is required.
+For all platforms, Node 12.13.0 (LTS) or above is required.

 On non-Windows, non-WSL host systems, the following dependencies are required: